topheryoung/cv/README.md

 Other Education Notes:

-Participated in the CSCI Capstone, CLforJava (Common Lisp implementation for the JVM).
-Screen Printing independent study.
+- Participated in the CSCI Capstone, CLforJava (Common Lisp implementation for the JVM)

+- Screen Printing independent study

 ---